 The FDA or other regulatory agencies may not approve any product candidates developed by us on a timely basis or at all, and, if granted, such approval may subject the marketing of our product candidates to certain limits on indicated use.
 In particular, the outcome of the final analyses of the data from the Phase 3 clinical trials for Impracor may vary from our initial conclusions or the FDA may not agree with our interpretation of such results or may challenge the adequacy of our clinical trial design or the execution of the clinical trial.
-The FDA has required two adequate and well controlled Phase 3 clinical trials for Impracor before we can submit a 505(b) (2) New Drug Application.
-We have not yet initiated these Phase 3 clinical trials.
-The results of any future clinical trials may not be favorable and we may never receive regulatory approval for Impracor.
+The FDA has required two adequate and well controlled Phase 3 clinical trials for Impracor before we can submit a New Drug Application under Section 505(b)(2) of the Hatch-Waxman Act of 1984.
+We have not yet initiated these Phase 3 clinical trials, although in September 2012 we commenced certain supportive studies relating to Impracor that are also required by the FDA.
+The results of any future clinical trials or studies may not be favorable and we may never receive regulatory approval for Impracor.
 Any limitation on use imposed by the FDA or delay in or failure to obtain FDA approvals of product candidates developed by us would adversely affect our ability to generate product revenue, as well as the price of our common stock.